hybridink/hybrid.ink/award.md

 ## Award Categories

 The <span class="brand">Hybrid</span> award is presented in five categories.
-All categories require that a work be available in a public fashion (that is, anyone should be able to view, download, purchase, or otherwise access the content, with no limits on who).
+All categories require that a work be available in a public fashion (that is, anyone should be able to view, download, purchase, or otherwise access the content, with no limits on who[^signups]).
 Additionally, all categories are open to works created outside the fandom as well as in.

 ### Article